thomascrenshaw/foxypress/readme.txt

 * Easy Image Zoom - http://cssglobe.com/jquery-plugin-easy-image-zoom/

 == Changelog ==

+= 0.4.4.0 =
+* Updated: foxypress_GetProduct now returns the correct images per the latest FoxyPress image adding/sorting instead of the old Wordpress images-attached-to-posts method.
+Legacy image displaying and sorting can be applied via foxypress_GetProduct($inventory_id, true);
+* Bugfix: Categories now working properly on clean FoxyPress installations.
+The parent category feature previously prevented categories from working on new FoxyPress installs.
+* Bugfix: Images that Wordpress don't generate thumbnails for (such as when the image is smaller than thumbnail dimensions or thumbnail resizing is disabled) can now be added as product images.
+* Updated: Product images css now updated to be cleaner and enable easier sorting with images of different aspect ratios.

 = 0.4.3.10 =
 * Updated: Product feed now supports custom attributes via the foxypress_product_feed_additional_attributes filter